 Bioactive Molecule Loss | Tocopherols, sterols, polyphenols |

-Table: Comparison of Chemical and Physical Edible Oil Refining Process in Different Aspects
+Table: Comparison of Chemical and Physical Edible Oil Refining Processes in Different Aspects

 Aspect | Chemical Refining | Physical Refining |